Signed in as:

 Our first annual Ka Piko o Wākea (Spring) Fundraiser Campaign to kanu i ka makalae (plant on the coast) at Waipuilani.

-Rooted has been actively working on revitalizing the coastal wetlands of Waipuilani for the past 3 years, and we would love your help in beautifying this historic wetland for the community.
+Rooted has been actively working on revitalizing the coastal wetlands of Waipuilani for the past 5 years, and we would love your help in restoring this historic wetland and other historic wetlands of Hawai'i for our community and the ecological health of our 'āina.
+We are now working on ahupua'a resoration as well!

 Our fundraising is ONGOING and will consist throughout the year.

-Ka Piko o Wākea (Spring) is the annual campaign period that we will focus on this initiative.
-This will be our first year!
 The fundraiser is currently OPEN and will be ongoing and consist throughout the year.

 Our goal for those who support this initiative is to build a sense of ʻohana and to grow a group of stakeholders committed to the same vision.